folkien/pyStock/README.md

 # TODO - for developers

 ## TODO Viewer
+- Separate DataFrame functions to module,
+- Separate Stock functions to module,
 - EveryDay checking of states and sending errata with diffrences,
 - Add trend lines for max/mins peaks,
 - ADD trend power factor,